The Request-Reply Object sample demonstrates request-reply messaging with an object payload.

 - Build the solution.

-- Use Visual Studio to start up all projects.
+- In Visual Studio, press F5 to start both projects.

 - Once all programs have connected to the ESB, press <ENTER> on the sender to initiate communication.